AlvaroVillamizar/Employee_Survival_Analysis/README.md

 <figcaption> <strong>Figure 10.</strong> Survival Curve in Last Evaluation groups (left), and number of employees in each group (right). </figcaption>
 </p>
 </figure>

+In this graph we can observed clearly that the employee's group who had a high score in their last performance review quit at a rapid rate than the others, this group had their biggest drop in the 4th and 5th year, with 20% and 35%, respectively.
+The employee's group with the high performance review score had a survival probability of 30%, meaning that 3 out of 10 employees will stayed in the organization beyond 10 years.
+The group with the highest probability group correspond to the employees who had a "medium" score in their last perfomance review, this group had a survival probability of 90%, meaning that 9 out of 10 employees will stayed in the organization beyond 10 years.

 ### Satisfaction